1. Home

 Deposition and Testimony

 By the time the initial discovery phase is completed, both sides will have given their version of the car accident.
-They may also have sought out expert opinions which enforce their position regarding liability.
-These expert opinions are also exchanged during the discovery phase of the case.
 This is the stage of the car accident lawsuit process where many cases settle – but not always.

-Once information has been exchanged and evidence has been obtained in the initial discovery phase, your attorney may draft a letter which will restate the Defendant’s liability in the accident, the injuries you suffered and the other damages which must be compensated in order to ‘make you whole again.’
+Once the discovery phase is complete, your attorney may draft a letter which will restate the defendant’s liability in the accident, the injuries you suffered and the other damages which must be compensated in order to “make you whole again.”
 This is a negotiation strategy many attorneys employ.

 If the sides are too far apart to reach a satisfactory settlement, however, the mediation may end without a resolution.
 This does not mean settlement negotiations have ended, however.
 In some cases, information learned at a mediation can lay the ground for another mediation attempt or further negotiations which may prove more fruitful.